• Skip to main content

 INSTRUCTIONS

-• Place the hot chickpeas, aquafaba, garlic, and ice cubes in a high speed blender or food processor, and blend on high power until everything is combined and creamy.
+• Place the cooked chickpeas, aquafaba, garlic, and ice cubes in a high speed blender or food processor, and blend on high power until everything is combined and creamy.

 • Scrape the sides and add the tahini, fresh lemon juice, kosher salt, and ground cumin.
 Blend again on high power until the mixture becomes a pale ivory color and very creamy.